Mooon1/sh99/README.md

 ##Requirements
 • PHP 7+

+## Installation

+Put the `sh99.php` file in your main bungeecord directory.
+Also put the `/cli/` folderin there.

+Make sure you have installed PHP and run the php file with params and flags.

 ## Usage
-There are a few commands you can use to manage your bungeecord server.
+There are a few params you can use to manage your bungeecord server.

-Before writine a command you always need to use call php on cli.
+Before using a command you always need to call php on cli.

 ---